erickson-doug/BradysOpsPlayground/apidoc/appmodel.md

 ---
 uid: SampleApp.ConsoleApp.Models.AppModel
 remarks: ## Hello World

-Testing removal of using.
-This is the first paragraph.
+This would be a remark para.

-And this is the second paragraph.
+And a second remark para.
 ---